GrodTheGreat/Udemy-Nuxt/README.md

-# Learn Nuxt 3: Intuitive Vue Framework, Build and Deploy 2 Production Grade Full-Stack Apps
+# Learn Nuxt 3: Intuitive Vue Framework

+## Build and Deploy 2 Production Grade Full-Stack Apps

 Dive deep into the world of Nuxt 3 with this all-encompassing guide.
 Geared for developers eager to unlock the full power of the Nuxt 3 framework, this course offers you an intensive, project-based learning experience that will make you a full-stack Nuxt maestro.